Developing an Aged Care Industry Driven Workforce Strategy for the Future – engagement and consultation

-Participants include aged careworkers and consumer representatives, cover include residential aged care, Home Care and Commonwealth Home Support Program services, and provide a reasonable spread of occupations and levels.
+Participants included aged careworkers and consumer representatives, cover include residential aged care, Home Care and Commonwealth Home Support Program services, and provide a reasonable spread of occupations and levels.

-The Taskforce is sponsoring two working summits − the first on 4 December 2017, and the second on 17 April 2018.
+The Taskforce sponsored two working summits − the first on 4 December 2017, and the second on 30 April 2018.

-The first summit is to provide an early opportunity for the wide range of interests in the workforce to contribute to shaping thinking about an industry driven strategy.
+The first summit provided an early opportunity for the wide range of interests in the workforce to contribute to shaping thinking about an industry driven strategy.
 Feedback from the workshops will be fed into the summit, along with the results of some initial work being done on strategic imperatives, trends and potential scenarios to consider in developing a workforce strategy.

 Aged care community consultations

-The Taskforce plans to seek directly the views of providers, consumers and their families, workers, volunteers, and informal carers across the country.
-It will seek the support of providers, provider peaks, consumer organisations in the aged care community, trusted intermediaries, health networks and consumers, families and informal carers across the country.
+The Taskforce held community consultations in Perth, Brisbane, Melbourne and Hobart during February and March 2018 to directly seek the views of providers, consumers and their families, workers, volunteers, and informal carers across the country.
+It sought the support of providers, provider peaks, consumer organisations in the aged care community, trusted intermediaries, health networks and consumers, families and informal carers across the country.

 Through specialist advisers

-The Taskforce will engage specialist advisers experienced in collaborative development of industry vision, analysis of trends and scenario thinking and workforce design.
+The Taskforce engaged with specialist advisers experienced in collaborative development of industry vision, analysis of trends and scenario thinking and workforce design.
 In addition they will be supported by resources provided by the Australian Government Department of Health.